oranginalab/symfony-boilerplate/phpdocker/README.md

   to check debug configuration for php-fpm requests.
 [DOESN’T WORK]

 * Configure PHPStorm Test Framework (PHPUnit) to use remote interpreter using docker-compose based autoconfig.
+  We will set it to use the /app/bin/phpunit binary and set phpunit.xml.dist and bootstrap.php locations.

 PHPDocker.io generated environment
 ==================================